 Advance amounts are limited

 While the Branch app may give you early access to your paycheck, you’re limited in how much money you can advance.
-You can request only $150 per day or $500 per pay period.
-So if you have a more expensive emergency — such as a costly car repair — you may want to look for another option, such as a traditional personal loan.
+So if you have an expensive emergency — such as a costly car repair — you may want to look for another option, such as a traditional personal loan.

 No interest charges